nvdweem/Voluimo/README.md

 ## Code

 This project does not use the Nuimo SDK since it only works for Windows Universal apps and Windows API calls that are needed to control the volume of the separate sessions won't run in those apps.

+If you want to build your own C++ application that connects to a Nuimo then the Nuimo++ part of this project might be interesting.
+It holds everything that is needed to connect and interact with a Nuimo.
+It has a Nuimo::Device class that allows getting the battery percentage, device info, LED Matrix manipulation and callbacks for the events.
+The class doesn't allow picking which device to connect to if there is more than one, doesn't handle error situations very well (there are asserts around those) and doesn't do reconnecting but apart from that it seems to work quite well :).

 ## Building